camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 * merge the approved release PR
 * create the release:
   * an API release is created using the GitHub release feature (a release tag and, optionally, a release package).
-  * the release name shall be the same as the release tag and shall have the following format: rx.y
+  * the release name shall be the same as the release tag and shall have the following format: `rx.y`
   * the x.y number shall follow the release numbering scheme  as defined in the above section on API release numbering
   * the release description within the GitHub release should be a copy of the section about the release within the CHANGELOG.md
 * update the API release tracker with the date and release tag link for the release

 **Maintenance release**

-In case a patch update of a public API version x.y.z (released as rm.n) is required, the patched public API version x.y.z+1 shall be created through a maintenance release rm.n+1 on a separate branch referred to as a maintenance branch.
+In case a patch update of a public API version x.y.z (released as rm.n) is required, the patched public API version x.y.z+1 shall be released as a maintenance release rm.n+1 on a separate branch referred to as a maintenance branch.

 The name of the maintenance branch shall be `maintenance-rm` (for a patch of an API publicly released as rm.n).
-Any further patches shall be done on this same branch.
+Any further patches to that API version shall be done on this same branch.

 Preferably, a maintenance release shall be merged into the main branch as soon as possible.

-The maintenance release shall replace the public API and its API release tracker shall be updated.
+The maintenance release shall replace the public API release, and its API release tracker shall be updated.
 This implies to update the API release tracker (page) name with the patch version and adding the release tag link and the date of publication.

 NOTE: a patch is the only case for which a separate branch is created and maintained within the API repository (as pull requests should be prepared within forks of the API repository, c.f.
 [Governance](https://github.com/camaraproject/Governance) / `CONTRIBUTING.md`